jaf177/CS1666-RPG/README.md

 # CS1666-RPG: Assignment README

+### _The Following Ideas Were For The Initial Game.
+Since This Project No Longer Has Ties To A School Assignment, Many Aspects Have Been Modified Or Stripped Completely._

 ### Should describe the game being produced (GOALS)

 Turn-based combat, real-time overworld RPG/JRPG (roguelite/rougue-like).
 Interactive co-op (2+) i.e. multiplayer.